AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 1. Verify that the **Edge Systems/Configuration Library** selector is set to **Edge Systems**.

-1. **Optional:** Click on a column header to sort by that column in descending order.
-Click again to sort in ascending order.
+1. **Optional:** To sort by a column in descending order, click on the column header.
+To sort in ascending order, click again.

 1. **Optional:** Click on the filter icon in a column header to filter the edge systems shown based on that column.